Monday, April 21, 2008

 7) Revelation 12:1-6: this will actually take some words to develop, so please read on.

-There you have it.
-There is a sudden and escaping translation of the Gentile church to heaven at the turn from the Age of the Gentiles to the 70th Week of Daniel.
-Regardless of how the clandestine nature of this event has been described in the past, I guess we can say now, the secret's out!
+So, the Bible does teach a sudden and escaping translation of the Gentile church to heaven at the close of the Age of the Gentiles and the beginning of the 70th Week of Daniel.
+Though often pejoratively referred to as the Secret Rapture, all I can say is that the secret's out!